S3v3ru5/CTF-writeups/m0leconCTF/Crypto/KingExchange/Readme.md

 Luckily, I got First blood for this challenge.

-For this challenge, we were given with two files `server.py` and `output.txt`.
+In this challenge, we were given with two files `server.py` and `output.txt`.

 The Execution flow of `server.py` is quite simple, it generates a key using `Diffie-Hellman Key Exchange` and `encrypts the flag using AES` with shared key.

-The Group over which the DH key exchange done is not given exactly, but at that of time I assumed from addition function and Multiplication function that Group is related to Elliptic Curves.
+The Group over which the DH key exchange done is not given exactly, but I assumed from addition function and Multiplication function that Group is related to Elliptic Curves.

 This is the code for Addition and Multiplication of points.